willdurand-edu/php-slides/src/extended/07_symfony2_validation.md

 ### Getters

 Constraints **can also be applied to the return value of a method**.
-Symfony2 allows you to add a constraint to any public method whose name starts with `get` or `is`.
+Symfony allows you to add a constraint to any public method whose name starts with `get` or `is`.